-DISCLOSURE REQUIREMENT SBM-1 - STRATEGY, BUSINESS MODEL AND VALUE CHAIN and comprehensive, covering a broad spectrum of needs for both individuals and corporates.
+DISCLOSURE REQUIREMENT SBM-1 - STRATEGY, BUSINESS MODEL AND VALUE CHAIN

+VIG is a diversified insurance group.
+The insurance companies belonging to VIG offer insurance solutions that have been adapted to the local conditions and the needs of customers and policyholders.
+VIG's insurance portfolio is diverse and comprehensive, covering a broad spectrum of needs for both individuals and corporates.
 Additionally, tailored options like supplementary health insurance, nursing care insurance, endowment insurance, term life insurance and investment-oriented products meet specific customer requirements.
 The VIG companies are responsible for large capital investments, which is why security and sustainability are the focus of the investment strategy.
 Diligence guides the reinsurance policy: To obtain the optimal risk balance, some risks are bundled at the Group level and some are placed on the international reinsurance market.